rodrigovivi/linux/drm-misc.rst

   $specific_thing, with that addressed, Ack".
 The goal is to always have a clear and reasonable speedy path towards getting the patch merged.
 For authors on the other side, just do the minimal rework and push the patch, and do any more involved rework in follow-up work.
-This way lenghty review cycles get avoided, which are a drag for both reviewer and author.
+This way lengthy review cycles get avoided, which are a drag for both reviewer and author.

 Tooling